Professor of Politics and International Studies

 - Member, Governing Body, Global Development Network, 2000-04.

 - Co-Editor, Global Governance: A Journal of Multilateralism and International Organization 2005-08.

-She was the Foundation Director and Marie Curie Professor of Public Policy at the Central European University in Budapest (www.ceu.hu/dpp).
 At CEU she designed and convened a European consortium for a dual MA degree in public policy for which she secured Erasmus Mundus scholarship funding from the European Commission.
-Likewise at the University of Warwick, she designed the MA Public Policy in PAIS launched September 2011.
+Likewise at the University of Warwick, she designed the MA Public Policy in PAIS launched in September 2011.

-From 2005-210 she was convenor of the post/doctoral workshops on the World Bank and other international organisations organised in conjunction with the World Bank and RAD.
+From 2005-2010 she was convenor of the post/doctoral workshops on the World Bank and other international organisations organised in conjunction with the World Bank and on one occasion with the World Trade Organisation.
 These events often coincided with the World Bank's Annual Bank Conference on Development Economics.

 ‘Global Policy and the Public Action of Private Philanthropy: the Open Society Institute’, in Jude Howell (Ed.)
 The Global Dimensions of Non Governmental Public Action, Palgrave, 2012.